OSEnergy/Specification/Programming Guide/Programming-Guide.md

 <br><br><br><br>
 ## Charging device (ChrDev)
 Charging devices supply energy to the battery, as well as support any concurrent house loads.
 Charging Devices must look for a valid Battery Master to provide direction on the battery needs, only upon failing to recognize a valid Battery Master - Charging Devices may fall back to local decisions as best as their capability allows.
 In addition, a Charging Device must communicate its status and utilization as well as monitor for other charging devices associated with the same battery.
-Charging Devices must support the following:
+Charging Devices must support and respond appropriately to the following:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
+0x1FEC9 - DC-Status4  (Requested battery needs)
-0x1FED0 - DC Disconnect Status  (Monitor for battery disconnect) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+0x1FED0 - DC Disconnect Status  (Monitor for battery disconnect) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 0x1FECF - DC Disconnect Command
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 0x1FFC7 - Charger Status
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
 0x1FF9D - Charger Status 2

 It is critical that all Charging Sources monitor for the DC disconnect messages and immediately stop charging in the event of a battery disconnect.

+Charging Devices may optionally take advantage of other DC status messages, such as:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.
+0x1FFFD - DC-Status 1 (Battery Current)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7.
+0x1FEC9 - DC-Status 2 (Battery Temperature)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.
+0x1FEC8 - DC-Status 5 (Battery Voltage)
+The presence of the DC-Status 1, 2, and 5 may  be used as a validation criteria to help assure a fully capable device is assuming the role of Battery Master.

-Other PGNs as supported by Charging Devices may be supported, specifically those involved in the configuration of charging source.
+Other PGNs as enabled by Charging Devices may be supported, specifically those involved in the configuration of charging source.
 Note that J1939 requires a device to reply NAK in the event it is sent a PGN which it does not support.

 <br><br>
 #### Power Reduction Options